sourcegraph/lsif-upload-action/README.md

 ## Usage

-The following input scan be set.
+The following inputs can be set.

 | name                     | default                   | description |
 | ------------------------ | ------------------------- | ----------- |